-In ECM-11.0, the FIBC method is limited to the use of L-shaped template and single model for deriving linear model parameters.
+In ECM-11.0, the FIBC method is limited to the use of L-shaped template and single model for deriving the 7-tap filter parameters.
 To indicate the use of the FIBC method, an additional flag is signaled before the IBC-LIC flag.
 Specifically, when FIBC is enabled, the IBC-LIC flag is not signaled.
 In other case, when FIBC is disabled, both the IBC-LIC flag and IBC-LIC mode flag are signaled.
 The signaling method for the IBC-LIC and FIBC modes in ECM-11.0 is shown in Table 1.
 In the case of IBC merge mode, the FIBC flag is inherited from a merge candidate.